-SCRAP NEEDS YOUR HELP!
+SCRAP NEEDS YOUR SUPPORT!

 Petra Schumann has taught art to elementary and middle school students for over a dozen years.
 Currently, she is the art instructor at a public elementary school in Pacifica.
 Through her carefully designed lessons, Petra’s students experience the joys of creating with a variety of media, from watercolor to ceramics to repurposed materials.
 Petra enjoys introducing students to artists from around the world while inspiring them to do their best work.